Spanish American wars of independence: Administrative and economic reforms

 There are a number of factors that have been identified to have provoked the independent movements.
 First, increasing control by the Crown of its overseas empire via the Bourbon Reforms of the mid-eighteenth century introduced changes to the relationship of Spanish Americans to the Crown.
 The language used to describe the overseas empire shifted from "kingdoms" with independent standing with the crown to "colonies" subordinate to Spain.
 In an effort to better control the administration and economy of the overseas possessions the Crown reintroduced the practice of appointing outsiders, almost all peninsulars, to the royal offices throughout the empire.
 This meant that Spanish American elites were thwarted in their expectations and ambitions by the crown's upending of long-standing practices of creole access to office holding.

 The regalist and secularizing policies of the Bourbon monarchy were aimed at decreasing the power of the Roman Catholic Church.
 The crown had already expelled the Jesuits in 1767, which saw many creole members of the Society of Jesus go into permanent exile.
-By limiting the power of the Church, the crown attempted to centralize itself within the institutions of colonial Latin America.
-Because of the physical and ideological proximity that the clergy had, they could directly influence and dictate the interactions between populations of colonial Latin America, either as legal counsel or an advisor; a directness which the crown would need to attempt to create the centralized, colonial state which it wanted to implement.
+By limiting the power of the Church, the crown attempted to centralize itself within the institutions of colonial Spanish America.
+Because of the physical and ideological proximity that the clergy had, they could directly influence and dictate the interactions between populations of colonial Spanish America, either as legal counsel or an advisor; a directness which the crown would need to attempt to create the centralized, colonial state which it wanted to implement.

 Later in the eighteenth century the crown sought to decrease the privileges (fueros) of the clergy, restricting clerical authority to spiritual matters and undermining the power of parish priests, who often acted as agents of the crown in rural parishes.
 By desacralizing power and frontal attacks on the clergy, the crown, according to William B. Taylor, undermined its own legitimacy, since parish priests had been traditionally the "natural local representatives of their Catholic king."

 In the economic sphere, the crown sought to gain control over church revenues.
-The Church functioned as one of the largest economic institutions within colonial Latin America.
+The Church functioned as one of the largest economic institutions within colonial Spanish America.
 It owned and retained jurisdiction over large amounts of land, which the crown wanted for itself because of the economic value which could be derived from the land.
 Moreover, by taking that land for itself, the Crown had the opportunity to cut down the physical presence of the Church to further weaken its ideological and social role within local colonial communities.